Any Bike. Any brand. Any Price.

-Riders will be able to get the kit they need inclusive of their preferences or circumstances.
+Riders can now get the kit they need inclusive of their preferences or circumstances.

 |A cyclist that rides every day come rain or shine can get 1 or more great bike(s) and all the high-quality gear they need.||E-bikes are changing the way we travel but they are expensive, now obtain them at a fraction of their RRP.|

 |Adapted and specialist cycles are often unique and created in low numbers meaning they were expensive.||Although you can certainly get a bike for less than a grand, basic Bromptons were at the limit.|

 The new scheme limit will benefit all manner of riders.

 From the returning cyclist getting an e-bike to help them re-engage with cycling (and re-energise their commute) to the everyday rider that needs a great bike and all manner of high-quality dependable kit... everyone can benefit!

 The opening up of the limit is also fantastic for cyclists with different needs, be it handcycles, adapted bikes or tricycles - every strain and variety of bike under the sun now has the added benefit of becoming cheaper and more accessible.

 A case in point...